saeed0808/consul_cluster_clark-/README.md

 AMI using packer,aws cli
     To build the Consul AMI:

-    git clone this repo to your computer.
+       - git clone this repo to your computer.
-    Install Packer.
+       - Install Packer.
-    Configure your AWS credentials using one of the options supported by the AWS SDK.
-Usually, the easiest option is to set the AWS_ACCESS_KEY_ID and         AWS_SECRET_ACCESS_KEY environment variables.
+       - Configure your AWS credentials using one of the options supported by the AWS SDK.
+Usually, the easiest option is to set the
+          AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables.
-    Update the variables section of the consul.json Packer template to configure the AWS region, Consul version, and Dnsmasq version you wish to use.
-If     you want to install Consul Enterprise, skip the version variable and instead set the download_url to the full url that points to the consul enterprise zipped package.
+       - Update the variables section of the consul.json Packer template to configure the AWS region, Consul version, and Dnsmasq version you wish to              use.
+If ou want to install Consul Enterprise, skip the version variable and instead set the download_url to the full url that points to the consul enterprise zipped package.

-   Run command to build AMI
+   - Run command to build AMI:

         cd /consul_cluster_clark-/examples/consul-ami;
-        packer build consul.json
+        packer build consul.json;

 # Steps for consol cluster setup